hashicorp/terraform-website/content/source/docs/cloud/getting-started/policies.html.md

 ```

 That's it!
 Your policy code should now be available on GitHub.
 The next step is
-configure Terraform Enterprise to use the new policy set repository.
+configure Terraform Cloud to use the new policy set repository.

 ### Integrating with VCS